 Sexual Violence Prevention Education Internship

 The Sexual Violence Prevention Education Internship started in 2015.
 Each semester we accept two undergraduate interns to work with the Graduate Coordinator for Sexual Assault Prevention and the Associate Director for Advising and Programming to support and expand our programming efforts focused on sexual violence prevention.
-Along with providing administrative support, the interns attend weekly discussion seminars based on weekly readings to learn more about causes of rape culture and sexual violence as well as prevention methods.
+Along with providing administrative support, the interns attend weekly discussion seminars based on weekly readings to learn more about the causes of rape culture and sexual violence as well as prevention methods.
 Last, but not least interns develop a final project/program which will contribute to the educational efforts of the Department of Fraternity and Sorority Life and that will enhance students’ experiences in their major or career aspirations.
 Ideal interns will be familiar with the University of Maryland fraternity and sorority community.
 Additionally, in order to apply for this 3 credit internship course, interns must have earned at least 56 credits (with a minimum of 12 from UMD).

 Mandatory Chapter Liaison Training

 Chapter liaison program was designed by Sexual Assault Prevention and Education Interns during the Spring of 2017.
-This program enables one or two member per chapter to learn more about campus resources and develop a general understanding of rape culture and power-based violence.
+This program enables one or two members per chapter to learn more about campus resources and develop a general understanding of rape culture and power-based violence.
 DFSL provides annual training for existing or new liaisons.

 Annual Greek Community Attitudes towards Sexual Violence and Prevention Survey